JoshMarino/gazebo_and_ros_control/README.md

 2. [Using Gazebo plugins with ROS](http://gazebosim.org/tutorials?tut=ros_gzplugins)
 3. [ROS Control](http://gazebosim.org/tutorials/?tut=ros_control)

+The Gazebo website (http://gazebosim.org/) has many more useful tutorials with a variaty of robot simulation models, and a helpful troubleshooting link with answers to common problems (https://bitbucket.org/osrf/gazebo/wiki/troubleshooting).

 The first tutorial on "Using a URDF in Gazebo" described the required and optional sections of a URDF.
 It then went onto explaining the `rrbot.xacro` file to help build the URDF.

 Using Gazebo plugins with ROS tutorial talked about plugins available in gazebo_plugins.
 Two plugins for the camera and hokuyo laser were explained in the `rrbot.gazebo` file.